crashappsec/chalk/src/docs/howto-sbom-registry.md

 - Q: **How can we embed SBOM metadata to the chalked artifact?**

-  A: SBOMs can get fairly large, but we do show how to do this in our [Compliance Recipe](howto-compliance.md)
+  A: SBOMs can get fairly large, but we do show how to do this in our [How-to Handle "Software Security Supply Chain" Requests With Minimal Effort](howto-compliance.md)

 ## Related Docs and References